Armenia

 Armenia's variety of landscape accounts for the diversity of plant life found there.
 Climbing from the lowest point one encounters deserts, semi-deserts, mountain steppes, forest land, and sub-alpine, then alpine meadows.

-Armenia's 500 animal species are also various.
-Its protected reserves harbor rare bezoar goats, wild boars, panthers, gray bears, porcupines, and the Caucasian wood grouse.
+Armenia is home to roughly 500 animal species, reflecting considerable biological diversity.
+Protected nature reserves shelter rare wildlife such as bezoar goats, wild boars, panthers, brown bears, porcupines, and the Caucasian wood grouse.
 Situated on a major crossway, the country hosts countless migratory fowl each season.

 Economy